AttorneyOnline/docs/docs/authoring/characters.md

 - `realization` (optional): specifies custom realization sound to be played; must be located in `base/sound/general`.

+#### `[Time]` (optional)

+Made mostly redundant with release 2.8.4.
+The purpose of this section was to dictate the duration of pre-animations.
+This was a carry-over from AO1, which required it because of limitations in its engine (read: the inability of the author to read the duration from the file itself).
+Up until 2.8.4, preanimations would have to be "declared" in this section before they could be used in order to maintain backwards compatibility with AO1. `[Time]` can still be used to dictate preanim duration, but it is no longer strictly necessary.

 #### `[Emotions]`

 Onward to the `[Emotions]` section.
 This is where you configure what emotes your character has and how they work.
 The bulk of text in your ini will likely be here.